vlandham/captain_z/out/captain_z.ebook.md

 Daylight would make finding the treasure easier.
 It would make Captain Spears's job of finding her easier as well.
 Captain Z pressed onward and upward.

-At the fork in the path, the map showed that left was the direction to take.
-Then the trail should curve back to the right before more zig-zagging up a steeper part near the top.
+At a fork in the path, the map showed that left was the direction to take, then the trail should curve back to the right, before more zig-zagging up a steeper part near the top.
 Captain Z had already run into more then a few dead-ends and wrong turns.
 It's hard work to read a treasure map, especially in the dark.
 But she was determined not to quit.
 She was too close to the treasure now.

 Captain Spears and his scoundrels were still nowhere to be seen.
-She figured they should be on the island now.
+She figured they should be on the island by now.
 She hoped that there was not another way up the cliffs that wasn't shown on the map.
 It would be a terrible surprise to reach the X on the map and have Spears and his crew waiting there for her.

 With the pink light over the hill above her, she picked up the pace and started to jog up the path. _Even if he is there waiting,_ she thought, _I'll still be the one leaving this island with the treasure.
 Someway, somehow, I will be the one._